DilkiHansapani/Stock-Management-System/README.md

 - **Inventory Management**: Add, update, and remove products from your inventory.
 - **Pricing Management**: Set and manage pricing for items in your inventory.
 - **Product Categories**: Organize products into various categories for easy navigation.
-- **Seller Materials**: Add and manage materials that sellers can offer within the system.
+- **Materials**: Add and manage materials that sellers can offer within the system.

 ## Architecture

 ### Backend
 - Built with **Spring Boot (Java)** to handle business logic, RESTful API for the frontend, and database interactions.
-- Manages product data, pricing, seller materials, and inventory operations.
+- Manages product data, pricing, seller, materials, and inventory operations.

 ### Frontend
 - Built with **React.js** to provide an interactive user interface.